mhansen/graphviz-docs/index.md

 <h1><strong>Welcome to Graphviz</strong></h1>

+Please join the brand new (March 2020) <a href="https://graphviz.discourse.group" target="_blank">Graphviz forum</a> to ask questions and discuss Graphviz.

 <h2><strong>What is Graphviz?</strong></h2>

 <p>Graphviz is open source graph visualization software.
 Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.
 It has important applications in networking, bioinformatics,&nbsp; software engineering, database and web design, machine learning, and in visual interfaces for other technical domains.&nbsp;</p>